What makes a good manager?

-Great management isn’t an accident.
-Good managers have specific qualities helping them drive their results.
-If your ambition is to be the best manager you can be, you’ll need the following skills.
+If your ambition is to be the best manager you can be. you’ll need the following skills.

 You actively seek development opportunities

-To meet the demands of an ever-changing workplace, you need to continue to update and develop your knowledge and skills.
-The best managers understand and seek out development opportunities - not only for themselves, but for other members of their team - filling knowledge gaps and making sure the organisation improves by driving improvements in its people.
+The best managers understand and seek out development opportunities - not only for themselves, but for other members of their team.
+Good managers aim to fill knowledge gaps and make sure the organisation improves by driving improvements in its people through effective people management.

 You manage your teams effectively